Offline Handwritten Signature Verification - Literature Review: Feature Extraction

+A large part of the research efforts on the field has been devoted to finding good feature representations for offline signatures.
+In this section we summarize the main descriptors proposed for the problem.

-\subsection{Geometric Features}
+\subsubsection{Geometric Features}

 Geometric features measure the overall shape of a signature.
-This category includes basic descriptors, such as the signature height, width, caliber (height-to-width ration) and area.
-More complex descriptors include the count of endpoints and closed loops \cite{baltzakis_new_2001}

-Besides using global descriptors, several authors also generate local geometric features by dividing the signature in a Cartesian grid and calculating features from each cell of the grid.
-For example, using the pixel density within grids (\cite{baltzakis_new_2001}, \cite{el-yacoubi_off-line_2000}, \cite{justino_off-line_2000}).
-In particular, Huang and Yan \cite{huang_off-line_1997} used several types of signature representations (outline, skeleton, etc.) as input, divided each representation in a grid format, and used the pixel density in each cell of the grids as the features for the signature.
+This includes basic descriptors, such as the signature height, width, caliber (height-to-width ration) and area.
+More complex descriptors include the count of endpoints and closed loops \cite{baltzakis_new_2001}.
+Besides using global descriptors, several authors also generate local geometric features by dividing the signature in a grid and calculating features from each cell.
+For example, using the pixel density within grids \cite{baltzakis_new_2001}, \cite{el-yacoubi_off-line_2000}, \cite{justino_off-line_2000}.

-\subsection{Graphometric features}
+\subsubsection{Graphometric features}

 Forensic document examiners use the concepts of graphology and graphometry to examine handwriting for several purposes, including detecting authenticity and forgery.
 Oliveira et al. \cite{oliveira_graphology_2005} investigated applying such features for automated signature verification.
-From the features used in graphometry studies, they selected a subset that could be applied to the task (e.g. features that could be described algorithmically), and proposed a set of feature descriptors.
-They considered the following static features: \textbf{Calibre} - the ratio of Height / Width of the image; \textbf{Proportion}, referring to the symmetry of the signature, \textbf{Alignment to baseline} - describing the angular displacement to an horizontal baseline, and \textbf{Spacing} - describing empty spaces between strokes.
-Examples of these features can be found in Figure \ref{fig:graphometric_static}.
+They selected a subset of graphometric features that could be described algorithmically, and proposed a set of feature descriptors.
+They considered the following static features: \emph{Calibre} - the ratio of Height / Width of the image; \emph{Proportion}, referring to the symmetry of the signature, \emph{Alignment to baseline} - describing the angular displacement to an horizontal baseline, and \emph{Spacing} - describing empty spaces between strokes.

-\subsection{Directional features}
+\subsubsection{Directional features}